Hrishikesh-S-Nair/MOS-Characteristics/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
-You have the freedom to use, modify, and distribute the code according to the terms of the license.
+You have the freedom to use, modify, and distribute the code according to the terms of the license mentioned above.